rezwanatechProfile/ToDoTrack/README.md

 1. Add Completed list feature
 2. Add Priority checkbox and list feature
 3. Add Edit and delete buttons in priority feature
-4. Backend developemnt with node.js, express.js, MongoDB
+4. Backend developemnt with django framework

 #User Stories
 1. User will be able to add task